*Currently, we do not fit pediatric cochlear implant patients.

 In order to determine whether you are a candidate for cochlear implants, you’ll have to meet a specified list of criteria.
 You should have severe hearing loss or profound deafness, and receive no improvement from hearing aids.

 A thorough examination by an otolaryngologist is required, and may include a CT scan or MRI to ensure you will benefit from cochlear implants.
-You’ll be given a series of hearing and psychological tests, and will undergo counseling to make sure you have reasonable expectations for your post-surgery results.
+Hearing Resource Center will refer you to an otolaryngologist via our partnership with VCU/UVA should you meet audiological candidacy criteria You’ll be given a series of hearing and psychological tests, and will undergo counseling to make sure you have reasonable expectations for your post-surgery results.
 Criteria may vary for children, who will need to enroll in classes that teach them how to process sound.

 Call Hearing Resource Center at (540) 371-1263 for more information or to schedule an appointment.